 10Gbps link to storage servers

-System RAM is very important for worker nodes, and should scale proportionately to the number of GPUs available for processing on the system.
+System RAM is very important for worker nodes and should scale proportionately to the number of GPUs available for processing on the system.
 Fast local storage is also necessary as reconstruction jobs require random access to particle images.
 SSDs can provide high throughput in this context.

 Fast disks are a necessity for processing cryo-EM data efficiently.
 Fast sequential read/write throughput is needed during pre-processing stages (e.g., motion correction) where the volume of data is very large (tens of TB) while the amount of computation is relatively low (sequential processing for motion correction, CTF estimation, particle picking, etc.)

 Spinning disk arrays in a RAID configuration are used to store large raw data files, and often cluster file systems are used for larger systems.
-As a rule of thumb, to saturate a 4-GPU machine during pre-processing, sustained sequential read of 1000MB/s is required.
+As a rule of thumb, to saturate a 4-GPU machine during pre-processing, a sustained sequential read of 1000MB/s is required.

 Compression can greatly reduce the amount of data stored in movie files, and also greatly speeds up preprocessing because decompression is actually faster than reading uncompressed data straight from disk.
 Typically, counting-mode movie files are stored in LZW compressed TIFF format without gain correction, so that the gain reference file is stored separately and must be applied on-the-fly during processing (which is supported by cryoSPARC).
 Compressing gain corrected movies can often result in much worse compression ratios than compressing pre-gain corrected (integer count) data.